Skip to main content

 Next steps

-- Decision on the extension or amendment request.
+• Wait for decision on extension or amendment

 Verification

-#This guide is based on official instructions from the Immigration Dept. for NA2 and is updated with any changes to form editions or filing rules.
-Always confirm current requirements on the official Immigration Dept. website.
+This guide is derived from official Immigration Dept. instructions for NA2 and is updated when form editions or filing rules change.
+Always verify current requirements at the official Immigration Dept. website.

 FAQs